 The state offers an online calendar of possible AT events.
 We will try to keep a parallel calendar of chapter approved AT, but if you find one on the state calendar that is not on this website, please email AT@efctmn.org for approval.

-AT committee: Rita Lokie, Jody Springer, Robert McLaughlin, and Rob Roy.
+AT committee: Rita Lokie, Kathryn Wells, Robert McLaughlin, and Rob Roy.
 To contact the committee email AT@efctmn.org.

 To request approval for AT complete this form.
 Please give us two weeks advance notice for your AT request to be approved, published on website and added to PYW.
 This provides members with plenty of time to plan their AT attendance.

 Online Advanced Training